Eight ways to get organised

 Technology figures in everyone’s life, but how you stay in control of it will differ from person to person.
 “Find a process that works for you,” says Juffs.
 That could be using an app that remembers all your passwords, or it could mean writing them down on a piece of paper that is taped under a drawer.
 Whatever your strategy, knowing you can retrieve passwords saves a great deal of stress.

 If you live in a household where conflicting plans can be a problem, have a central diary and a rule that if something’s not on the calendar, it’s not a fixture.
 Keep a blank page next to the calendar to write down the ‘weekend bucket list’ so when there is some free time, you have plenty of ideas for how to enjoy it.

 If life feels cluttered, you probably have too much stuff.
 Make space for new things coming into the house by getting rid of old – one in, one out.
 This works for most shopping, but especially clothes.

 6. Three things a day

 Don’t write an endless to-do list.
 “Have goal thresholds,” advises Juffs.
 “Make time for three things you know you will achieve, rather than having a whole list of things you couldn’t hope to accomplish in a month, let alone a day.”

 If possessions have a place to go, they’re more likely to make it back there and you won’t spend hours hunting for the Sellotape, as you will know it’s in your stationery drawer.
 Combine this with the first suggestion in the list – tidy for 15 minutes a day – and you’ll be sorted.

 8. Set phone reminders for planning ahead

-Spend an hour one evening setting up phone (or diary) reminders for everything from renewing insurance to sending your aunt’s birthday card.
+Spend an hour one evening setting up a phone (or diary) reminder for everything from renewing insurance to sending your aunt’s birthday card.
 Don’t set them for the day, but a week in advance so you can do the research and buy the card.
 That way, you won’t be running around at the last minute – well, not without a reminder first.